 The Health benefits of bananas are numerous.
-It is best for people with indigestion such as those with celiac disease, and gastroenteritis.
+Banana is best for people with indigestion such as those with celiac disease, and gastroenteritis.
 It may lower blood pressure and reduces the risks of heart disease.

 Bananas are the most popular, delicious, and inexpensive fruits.
-The Scientific name of Banana is Musa sapienta from the Musaceae family of tropical plants.
+The Scientific name of the Banana is Musa Sapienta from the Musaceae family of tropical plants.
 From ripped to fully ripped bananas, each variety has different health benefits.

 Banana benefits are due to its rich nutrient and vitamin contents including potassium, vitamin C, vitamin B6, and natural sugars.

 The nutritional composition of 100 g raw bananas according to USDA is given below [Ref]: